chemicaljs/chemical/README.md

 A real world styled example can be found in [`/example-styled/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-styled).

+A example with a build command and an external wisp server can be found in [`/example-build/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-build).

 ### Server

 Create a new Node.js project and create a script file for the server.